anjiqbal/100DaysOfCode/README.md

 ### Today's progress:

 - Researched APIs as a team, chose one and made a plan for what to build.
-- Used the fetch method as well as async and await to get data from the API and ectracted what we needed.
+- Used the fetch method as well as async and await to get data from the API and extracted what we needed.
 - Built a simple web app that takes user input and responds with data from the API.

 ### Thoughts: